BIGJRA/BIGJRA.github.io/src/_raw/rejuv/appendices.md

 - **fullevs**: All enemy EV's are set to 252.
 - **noitems**: Prevents the player from using bag items like Potions and X-Attacks from their bag during battles.
 - **moneybags / richboy / doublemoney**: Doubles the amount of money received by trainers.
-- **fullivs / 31ivs / allivs / mischievous**: Sets all player Pokemon's IV's to 31. *Disables online trading*.
+- **fullivs / 31ivs / allivs / mischievous**: Sets all player Pokemon's IV's to 31.
 - **emptyivs / 0ivs / noivs**: Sets all player Pokemon's IV's to 0.
 - **leveloffset / setlevel / flatlevel**: Allows you to provide an integer in [-99, 99] that will be added to all trainer levels in the game.
 - **percentlevel / levelpercent**: Allows you to provide a non-negative integer in [0, 999] that will be multiplied as a percent to all trainer levels in the game.